istio/istio.io/content/blog/2018/egress-tcp/index.md

 To demonstrate the scenario of using an external database, I start with a Kubernetes cluster with [Istio installed](/docs/setup/kubernetes/quick-start/#installation-steps).
 Then I deploy the [Istio Bookinfo sample application](/docs/examples/bookinfo/).
 This application uses the _ratings_ microservice to fetch book ratings, a number between 1 and 5.
 The ratings are displayed as stars for each review.
 There are several versions of the _ratings_ microservice.
 Some use [MongoDB](https://www.mongodb.com), others use [MySQL](https://www.mysql.com) as their database.

-The example commands in this blog post work with Istio 0.3+, with or without [Mutual TLS](/docs/concepts/security/mutual-tls/) enabled.
+The example commands in this blog post work with Istio 0.3+, with or without [mutual TLS](/docs/concepts/security/#mutual-tls-authentication) enabled.

 As a reminder, here is the end-to-end architecture of the application from the [Bookinfo sample application](/docs/examples/bookinfo/).